Categories | Class Description | Competition Attire | Judging Criteria

 required but height of heels is optional.

-Bikini Judging Criteria
+BIKINI Judging Criteria

 Round #1 - Fitness & Balance